Image © Chialing Hsueh

 We’re proud of this heritage, but know we have the potential to do much more.
 After a full year of research and development, PAC LA is now committed to making community partnership the core of our future.

-Introducing PARTNERS: Community-led Photography Projects.
+Introducing PAC LA PARTNERS: Community-led Photography Projects.

 New Audiences: Bringing photography into spaces and places outside of the established arts ecosystem.